bump-sh/docs/src/_product-updates/2024-07-25-access-management.md

 ![changelog-entry-page.png](/images/changelog/changelog-access-management.png)

 It's been a while since we added the first pillar of our access management system.
-It gave admins a way to precisely manage their users' access.
+It gave documentation maintainers a way to grant access to internal users ("members") and external users ("guests").

 As we work with increasingly larger companies, the way we handled user administration needed to evolve.